Dortch Stove Works: Description

 The Dortch Stove Works plant is an industrial plant that was designed by Robert & Company of Atlanta in 1929.
 The main body of the plant consists of the large horseshoe shaped foundry, originally taking up around 245,000 square feet.
 To accommodate the intensive work involved in manufacturing, the foundry was built with immense stretches of unobstructed floor space, poured concrete floors, high ceilings, and rows of clerestory windows and skylights that were necessary for venting hot air from the building.
 Several additions were made by Dortch Stove Works between 1935 – 1940, as well as by Jamison Bedding Company in the early 1960s.
 Now, the open floor plan of the foundry has been converted into a mixed retail and dining center.

-The plant also includes the original brick boiler room with a 1960s metal addition made by Jamison Bedding, as well as a spacious assembly room with a wood roof, wood support beams, and poured concrete flooring that was likely built between 1935-1940.
+The plant also includes the original brick boiler room with a 1960s metal addition made by Jamison Bedding, as well as a spacious assembly room with a wood roof, wood support beams, and poured concrete flooring that was likely built between 1935 and 1940.
 Two buildings that were probably used for storage sit on the east end of the property and were likely built around the same time as the assembly room.
 The former front office building, now a restaurant, was built in 1929 with the rest of the foundry and renovated in 1997.
 Renovations included the addition of outdoor seating areas on the first and second floors.

 The most prominent feature of Dortch Stove Works is its water tower.
 It stands at the front of the plant and has been repainted twice – once to a brick red in 1997, and then to a dark green in 2020.

 The plant could be accessed by road, fronting Franklin Road (also known as U.S. Route 31, the Jackson Highway, and the Franklin and Nashville Highway), or by rail, fed by two spur tracks (no longer extant) that serviced the Louisville & Nashville Railroad and the Franklin Interurban Railway.